 MACH-7 MUZIK presents "Black Summer Again"

-BROOKLYN, NY, USA, September 2, 2020 /EINPresswire.com/ -- On the heels of "Black Summer - Vol. 2," producer powerhouse siblings Marcus Machado and Vicky Casis have dropped "Black Summer Again," featuring a variety of emcees from New York representing the new times that we are living in.
+BROOKLYN, NY, UNITED STATES, September 2, 2020 /EINPresswire.com/ -- On the heels of "Black Summer - Vol. 2," producer powerhouse siblings Marcus Machado and Vicky Casis have dropped "Black Summer Again," featuring a variety of emcees from New York representing the new times that we are living in.

 These talented musicians and producers are bringing a new sound straight out of New York, directly to your ears!